Skip to Main Content

 In Palm Springs Hour 1, Leila Dunbar appraises a 1955 Willie Shoemaker Kentucky Derby trophy.

-Hall of Fame jockey Isaac Burns Murphy accrued more than 600 wins in his lifetime yet few know of his legacy as perhaps the greatest American jockey of all time.
+Jockey Isaac Burns Murphy had over 600 wins in his lifetime, yet few know his legacy as perhaps the greatest American jockey of all time.
 Historian Pellom McDaniels III shares Murphy’s story.

 Conversations with Champions: Donna Barton Brothers